intlify/eslint-plugin-vue-i18n/docs/rules/no-v-html.md

 ## :mute: When Not To Use It

-If you are certain the content passed to `v-html` is sanitized HTML you can disable this rule.
+If you are certain the content passed to `v-html` is trusted HTML you can disable this rule.

 ## :books: Further reading